BITSS-OPA/opa-deworming/code/01_final_opa.md

 The monetary value of health benefits ($M_p$) is the saved cost when one DALY is averted. @klps5 uses two approaches: revealed preference and stated preference.
 Adjusted by the inflation and PPP to USD in 2017, the $M_p$ for revealed preference is \$66.82, and the $M_p$ for stated preference is \$3611.2, respectively (2017 USD PPP).
 The reader can modify the values for $M_p$ in the interactive app of this OPA.

-The treatment effects on under-five mortality for the children of the dewormed cohort is 0.018 (@klps5.
+The treatment effects on under-five mortality for the children of the dewormed cohort ($γ_{t}$) is 0.018 (@klps5.
 Table 1, Panel A, Column 1, Row 1).
-The fertilty rate $t$ years after deworming ($F_{t}$ is calculated as the number of children born per individual at $t$ years after the deworming intervention. (@klps5.
+The fertility rate $t$ years after deworming ($F_{t}$) is calculated as the number of children born per individual at $t$ years after the deworming intervention. (@klps5.
 Figure A.2).

-We separate H into two terms: the first term captures the additional healthy life years for those who died before age 5 and the second term captures the additional healthy life years for those who survived past age 5 (up to age 65).
+We separate $H$ into two terms: the first term captures the additional healthy life years for those who died before age 5 and the second term captures the additional healthy life years for those who survived past age 5 (up to age 65).
 For each term, in order to compute the number of additional healthy life years, we consider both the average per-capita years of life lost due to premature mortality (YLL) and the average per-capita years of life lived with disability (YLD), incurred by the population aged 0-64 in Kenya across 5-year age groups.
-Each of this terms is computed by summing across the total YLL (YLD) of each 5-year age cohort (dividing by 5 to get a per year estimate) and then diving it by the total population across all of the relevant 5-year age cohorts.
+Each of these terms is computed by summing across the total YLL (YLD) of each 5-year age cohort (dividing by 5 to get a per year estimate) and then diving it by the total population across all of the relevant 5-year age cohorts.

 <details>